 Types of Medical Malpractice Cases We Handle

-Many life-altering disabilities in children are directly linked to medical error during pregnancy and/or delivery.
+Many life-altering disabilities in children are directly linked to inadequate prenatal care, medical error during pregnancy and/or delivery.

 Failure to correctly identify cancer symptoms, as well as mistaking symptoms of other illnesses for cancer are both grounds for a medical malpractice suit.